-The Pet Partners story began in the mid-1970s as the brainchild of a group of pioneers and visionaries:
+Our story begins in the mid-1970s as the brainchild of a group of pioneers and visionaries:

-Long before Animal-Assisted Interventions were documented to improve health these professionals aligned through a shared observation.
-They all saw that pets were having a positive impact on their human clients’ health and happiness.
+Long before animal-assisted interventions were documented to improve health, these professionals aligned through a shared observation.
+They saw that pets were having a positive impact on their human clients’ health and happiness.
 Each had observed this phenomenon in their own practices (and personal lives).

-In 2012, Delta Society formally changed its name to Pet Partners® in order to convey more clearly its mission.
-For 35 years as Delta Society and now 5 years as Pet Partners, the organization remains focused on improving human health through positive interactions with therapy animals.
-The organization has now grown to over 15,000 teams across the US making approximately 3 million visits each year.
+In 2012, Delta Society formally changed its name to Pet Partners® in order to convey its mission clearly.
+Our Therapy Animal Program has now grown to over 15,000 teams across the US, making approximately three million visits each year.